 14. Coaching or private tuition services provided to certain groups (Act s.
 6(1)(a)(iv))

-Work referred to in section 6(1)(a)(iv) in connection with a coaching or private tuition service provided to a class of 2 or more students, unless that class is provided primarily for children.
+Work referred to in section 6(1)(a)(iv) in connection with a coaching or private tuition service provided to a class of 2 or more persons, unless that class is provided primarily for children.

+[Clause 14 amended in Gazette 31 Dec 2013 p.
+6541.]

 15. Accommodation or care of children in residence for tertiary education (Act s.
 6(1)(a)(v))

 Work referred to in section 6(1)(a)(v) in connection with an arrangement for the accommodation or care of children in a residential facility connected to, or used predominantly by students of, a university or other institution of tertiary education.